yeonsoochung/olist/README.md

 - order_reviews: reviews left by customers on their orders; not all orders were reviewed.
 I focus on the review scores, which takes values {1, 2, 3, 4, 5}, more than the review comments.
 - orders: data on the orders made.
 This forms the basis of my fact table.
 - product_category_name_translation: contains English translations of each product category.
 - products: data on each product.
 I used the product_id column as the primary key.
-I used only the product_category column in this project.
+I used only the product_category column (elements are in Portuguese) in this project.
 - sellers: seller data including city/state data.

 I then created the following views with SQL code.
 Some of them are intermediate views used to create final views that ultimately get loaded into PBI.